 The Scholastic Assessment Test, or SAT, is one of the most common standardized college admission tests.
 It primarily measures students’ knowledge of common subjects that include mathematics, reading, and writing.
 A student’s score on the SAT can determine whether or not they are accepted into certain colleges or universities, qualify for scholarships, or even if they can get other financial aid.

-Similar to the SAT, the American College Testing, or ACT, is a standardized test used for college admissions.
+Similar to the SAT, the ACT is a standardized test used for college admissions.
 It covers the areas of English language, mathematics, science, and reading.
 This test is also used by colleges and universities to determine if a student will be accepted into their program and receive scholarships and financial aid.

 Public Education Spending